AkiraXD0712/Tensorflow_CNN/README.md

 # Tensorflow_CNN
 Building a Convolutional neural network by using Tensorflow

+    Not finished